4 Tips For A Better Employee Performance Review

 According to research, “Employees who feel their voice is heard are 4.6 times more likely to feel empowered to perform their best work”.

 Nobody likes going into a meeting blind.
 Conversations about performance are no exception.
-Managers and employees should collaborate to create a shared agenda and notes with key talking points in order to offer them the best chance to have a meaningful conversation regarding performance.
+Managers and employees should collaborate to create a shared agenda and notes with key talking points to offer them the best chance to have a meaningful conversation regarding employee performance.

 This will reduce some of the tension around the discussion and allow employees to submit their ideas and prepare for the meeting.